Visiting Japan in Spring? Here are some fun and amazing things to do in Japan in Spring.

 Miyako Odori consists of 8 scenes, and each of them describes the life of geishas or maikos and an aspect of Japanese life in Kyoto.

-17. Taste Seasonal Spring Foods
+Taste Seasonal Sakura-themed Foods of Japan

 People in Japan are pretty sensitive about the season changing, which is reflected in their food habits.